 Nearly, one-quarter of online respondents say they order grocery products online, and more than half (55%) are willing to do so in the future.
-Growth of online grocery shopping is driven in part by the maturation of the digital natives—Millennials and Generation Z.
+The growth of online grocery shopping is driven in part by the maturation of the digital natives—Millennials and Generation Z.

 Customers can place an online or store kiosks order to ensure that their item.
 The convenience of stores and promoting store pickup for online orders and doing trials of home delivery via ease of fulfillment, tracking, through intelligent sensors and offerings.
 From procuring orders to fulfilling the baskets, determining vehicle lineups, to allocating jobs to the delivery personnel.